Polymer/old-docs-site/polymer.md

       </script>
     </polymer-element>

-As such, you can provide default values using the `prototype`:
+As such, you can provide default values using a combination of the `attributes` attribute and the `prototype`:

     <polymer-element name="x-foo" attributes="bar">
       <script>